paulramisch/bundestag_speech_tagger/README.md

 | 4.1 | 70     | 0.05 | 10    | 5          | 2          | 0.9928   |
 | 4.2 | 70     | 0.05 | 10    | 5          | 3          | 0.994    |

+Table 4: Overview of all trained BiLSTM-FastText models

 <a name="appendix_3"></a>

 ## Appendix 3: BERT